-Herewith some impressions and recommendations we want to make after having visited Kathmandu again this year.
-This was our third and most extensive visit to the city.
-For ease of understanding, we define “Kathmandu” as anything in the valley within a range of 2 hours or about 40 km by car from the heart of the city which for a tourist usually is Thamel.
+For ease of understanding, we define “Kathmandu” as anything in the valley within a range of 2 hours or max 35 km by car from the heart of the city which for a tourist usually is Thamel.

 The following sights we consider a must.
-Visiting them can easily be done over three days:
+Visiting them can easily be done in three days:

-• Day 1: To experience immediately and fully all enthralling facets of KMD immerse yourself in the old city south of Thamel and in the cluster of streets around Durbar square.
-The best way to do this is following the 2 walks described in the LP : “South from Thamel to Durbar Square” and “South from Durbar square” .
+• DAY 1: To experience immediately and fully all enthralling facets of KMD immerse yourself in the old city south of Thamel and in the cluster of streets around Durbar square.
+The best way to do this is following the 2 walks described in the Lonely Planet (LP): “South from Thamel to Durbar Square” and “South from Durbar square” .
 Even when you decide not to do these walks, sights not to be missed are:

 • Asan Tole: KMD’s busiest marketplace and a trip back in time.
 You can easily spend an hour here to soak up the ambience and views!